 On 23 June 2015, AOL was acquired by Verizon Communications for $4.4 billion.

-Such a demise could be easily avoided if the company had understood the importance of innovation management and implemented a tool to manage innovative ideas.
+Such a demise could be easily avoided if the company had a guide to innovation management and implemented a tool to manage innovative ideas.

 Get innovation flowing in your company with InspireIP idea management software.
 Sign up for free.